 Decimal odds are always used on Betfair.
 The odds shown in a decimal format includes your potential return multiplier as well as your initial stake.
-For example a bet backed showing at 3.00, is the same odd as the fractional format 2/1.
+For example, a bet backed showing at 3.00, is the same odd as the fractional format 2/1.
 If you place a bet of £10, it means your potential profit will be £20 and your stake back £10.

 Automatically Cashing Out (greening up your book)

 On a number of Betfair markets you can cash out your bet if the odds change in your favour, this allows you to secure a smaller profit regardless of the result.
-This means your bet is displayed as a green profit on every outcome of that market and is know as “greening up your book” You can either do this when you are given the option of click to cash out or you can do it manually (Manual cash out will be covered in Part 2).
+This means your bet is displayed as a green profit on every outcome of that market and is known as “greening up your book” You can either do this when you are given the option of click to cash out or you can do it manually (Manual cash out will be covered in Part 2).

-The below example shows how an automatic cash out would be displayed and how the market will look afterwards.
 Cashing out your bet means your stake (potential loss) is returned to your account and your profit is returned at the end of the event.
 If you place a back bet you will need the odds to come down to cash out and if you lay a bet you will need the odds to increase in order to cash out for a profit.

 Manually cashing out a bet

-In some cases you do not get the option of click to cash out on your bets but this can still be done manually to secure your profit regardless of the result.
+In some cases, you do not get the option of click to cash out on your bets but this can still be done manually to secure your profit regardless of the result.
 You do this by laying off a bet you have backed, or backing a bet you have laid.
 To calculate a secure profit I use a site called http://www.arbcruncher.com/ and use the back/lay calculator then back or lay the suggested amount.

-You can also see how your new bet will effect your current bet before placing it, this can be done on the website or by turning the iPhone app on its side to see.
+You can also see how your new bet will affect your current bet before placing it, this can be done on the website or by turning the iPhone app on its side to see.
 Using this method you can either make it an even book so you get the same return or you can “load” your winnings on one specific result.

-For any further questions you have about Betfair please follow us on twitter @bettingappscom
+For any further questions, you have about Betfair please follow us on twitter @bettingappscom